jrgermain/Linux-Printer-Installer/README.md

 # qu-printing

 This shell script installs Quinnipiac's new printers on a Linux or macOS machine.
+You can fork this if you want to make an installer for any printer that uses PPD drivers.

 ### Why?